Reasons To Choose Us As

 8. Can the contractor handle the project in his/her schedule when you would like it done?

 We do not take on more projects than we can properly manage.
 Usually one larger one, while we may take on one or two much smaller projects to keep our past clients going, and to fill in gaps in your schedule for other trades to work.
 Contractors often have too many projects going at once, making it difficult to effectively manage them without a proper management team in place.
 This can result in poor communication and management, low quality, errors and a delayed project, besides more costs.

 Home Remodel & Addition 2013 – Gantt Chart Construction Schedule

 Critical Path Method (CPM) Construction Schedule of same project

 9. Does the contractor have the resources (knowledge, experience, funds, contacts, credit rating, manpower) to complete the project for you?

-My years in business, plus completed projects, without any liens, judgments, or even animosity, should speak for themselves.
-I have also never had credit refused, plus carry an A+ rating with the Better Business Bureau.
-There have been a number of cases where I was hired to complete someone else’s work because they didn’t have the experience, knowledge, understanding, character, solidity, interest, or time to do what they said they would do.
-I have also been hired several times to fix others’ work.
-I can give you specific contacts for this if you would like.
+Our years in business, plus completed projects, without any liens, judgments, or even animosity, should speak for themselves.
+We have also never had credit refused, plus carry an A+ rating with the Better Business Bureau.
+There have been a number of cases where we were hired to complete someone else’s work because they didn’t have the experience, knowledge, understanding, character, solidity, interest, or time to do what they said they would do.
+We have also been hired several times to fix others’ work.
+We can give you specific contacts for this if you would like.

 10. Is the contractor licensed and bonded as required by law?

-I have been continuously licensed and bonded in California since I first got my contractor’s license in 1984, with no judgments against me.
+We have been continuously licensed and bonded in California since we first got a contractor’s license in 1984, with no judgments against us.
 Did you know that a ‘contractor’ that operates without a license cannot do work for a client when the total of labor, materials and other costs is $500 or more?
 Check it out: Basic Facts About Contracting in California.